 You can then use resumes later in the process to gain context on the candidate’s experience and necessary qualifications – or scrap them completely.

 Resumes aren’t always reliable.
 The internet is filled with advice for candidates on how to “game the system” by making a more algorithm-friendly resume or using a resume template.
+Plus, candidates are increasingly using AI-generated resumes – which can be exaggerated or totally fabricated.

-We therefore recommend scrapping resumes and cover letters and replacing them with pre-employment skills testing.
-At TestGorilla, our tests have anti-cheating protocols in place to prevent candidate fraud.
+At TestGorilla, our skills tests have anti-cheating protocols in place to prevent candidate fraud.

 Skills tests are more accessible to remote candidates and candidates with a wide variety of needs and disabilities.
-TestGorilla offers inclusive adjustments including:
+TestGorilla offers inclusive adjustments, including:

 The option to answer verbally for individuals with motor disabilities